 Field Name Туре Reset value Description

 [15:8] Reserved UNK/ SBZP - Reserved, RES0

 [7:0] LC RO UNKNOWN Loop counter value.
 The behavior is as follows: If a start_r or start_s event occurs, then LC is loaded with LCI.
-For more information, see Start_r event on page 4-47 and Start_s event on page 4-47.
+For more information, see Start_r event on page 4-45 and Start_s event on page 4-46.
 When an instruction with a LOOP-LCR OP is executed and LC is not equal to 0, then LC is decremented by 1 and execution continues at the start of the loop.
 When an instruction with a LOOP-Last OP is executed and LLEN is b1 and LC is not equal to 0, then LC is decremented by 1 and execution continues at the start of the loop.
 When an instruction with a LOOP-Last OP is executed and LLEN is b1 and LC is not equal to 0, then LC is decremented by 1 and execution continues at the start of the loop.
 When an instruction with a LOOP-Last OP is executed and LLEN is b1 and LC is equal to 0, then execution stops.
-When an instruction with a LOOP-LCR OP is executed and LLEN is b1 and LC is equal to 0, then execution stops.
+When an instruction with a LOOP-LCR OP is executed and LC is equal to 0, then LC is loaded with LCI and execution continues at the next instruction.